RuslanRakhmanin/history_extractor_bot/readme.md

     *   Processes the history of the chat where the command is issued.
     *   Sends status updates and the resulting ZIP archive back to this chat.
 *   `/process_history <chat_id>`
-    *   Processes the history for the specified chat ID (numeric).
+    *   Processes the history for the specified chat ID (numeric) or group name.
     *   The user account associated with your Telethon API keys *must* be a member of the target chat.
     *   Sends status updates and the resulting ZIP archive back to the chat where the command was originally issued.
 *   `/listchats`